 As a rule, a thicker frame is often better suited for a thicker lens in your prescription eyeglasses.
 You most definitely want to avoid rimless or semi-rimless glasses when considering a frame style for your prescription eyeglasses.
 This is because the lens of a strong prescription will be thick and would not look attractive in rimless or semi-rimless prescription eyeglasses.
 Frames with sharp, angular edges may not be a good option for your prescription eyeglasses.
 It is nearly impossible for opticians to create a lens of a certain thickness to fit inside frames with sharp angles.
-Essentially, the best frame shape for a strong prescription is a smaller round or oval frame.
+Essentially, a smaller round or oval frame is the best shape for a strong prescription.

-Another option for your prescription eyeglasses is to purchase high refractive index lenses.
+Another option for your prescription eyeglasses is to purchase high-refractive index lenses.
 These offer the same correction for your prescription eyeglasses without the added thickness.
-These are not an uncommon thing, and your eye care professional may have already prescribed these for your prescription eyeglasses.
-This type of lens does often cost more money, but is a viable option if you want to avoid a thicker lens or would like a specific frame.
+These are not uncommon, and your eye care professional may have already prescribed these for your prescription eyeglasses.
+This type of lens does often cost more money but is a viable option if you want to avoid a thicker lens or would like a specific frame.

 The lateral edges of thicker lenses often look less attractive.
-The two types of lenses for prescription eyeglasses are a plus lens or minus lens.
-The plus lens is a lens with its thickest point at the center and its function moves the focal point forward.
-The minus lens is the lens with its thinnest point at the center and works to move the focal point backward.
+The two types of lenses for prescription eyeglasses are a plus or minus lens.
+The plus lens is a lens with its thickest point at the center, and its function moves the focal point forward.
+The minus lens has its thinnest point at the center and works to move the focal point backward.
 Your prescription eyeglasses may include the plus lenses if you are farsighted because they tend to make things look larger and have an elevated surface.
 The plus lens in your prescription eyeglasses adds more curve to your eye and bends rays of light inward to help the eye focus.
 Contrarily, your prescription eyeglasses might include minus lenses if you are nearsighted because they minimize objects to help them look smaller.
 The minus lens takes away the curve of your eye and bends light rays outward to deflect and spread the focus.
 Typically, minus lenses are considered when the thickness of the edge is important.
-The use of higher index material is often recommended to reduce the thickness in minus lenses.
+Higher index material is often recommended to reduce the thickness in minus lenses.

 Things to Avoid

 There are certain things to avoid when considering your new prescription eyeglasses.
-A high prescription can often be strange because the prismatic displacement where high minus lenses (AKA myopic) displace the images from the side of the head inwards toward the nose.
-On the other end of the spectrum, the plus lenses (AKA hyperopic) can make eyes look larger by displacing images outward; even magnifying the eyes.
+A high prescription can often be strange because of the prismatic displacement where high minus lenses (AKA myopic) displace the images from the side of the head inwards toward the nose.
+On the other end of the spectrum, the plus lenses (AKA hyperopic) can make eyes look larger by displacing images outward, even magnifying the eyes.
 Another issue might be that the person wearing their prescription eyeglasses and the outward observer see reflections.
-This is because of the surface curvature; this can happen even in minor strength prescription eyeglasses.
+This is because of the surface curvature; this can happen even in minor-strength prescription eyeglasses.
 Finally, there can be a minification and magnification in your prescription eyeglasses.
 When minification happens, your eyes will look smaller since the high minus lenses reduce the appearance of the eyes.
-Whereas a magnification would result in magnified eyes, commonly referred to as “bug eye.”
+A magnification would result in magnified eyes, commonly called “bug eyes.”

 Things to Know

-Often when shopping for the best frame for your strong prescription eyeglasses you are faced with many additive options before finalizing your order.
-There are many things to consider and understanding them will only help you as a prescription eyeglasses consumer.
-The first thing to contemplate is high index lenses for your prescription eyeglasses.
+When shopping for the best frame for your strong prescription eyeglasses, you have many options before finalizing your order.
+There are many things to consider, and understanding them will only help you as a prescription eyeglasses consumer.
+The first thing to contemplate is high-index lenses for your prescription eyeglasses.
 They add comfort and offer a thinner lens appearance.
-You may be able to purchase a more ornate or unique shaped pair of frames by opting for a high index lens; something to discuss with your optician.
+You may be able to purchase a more ornate or uniquely shaped pair of frames by opting for a high-index lens, something to discuss with your optician.

 Second is the anti-scratch coating.
-This may seem unnecessary – but first, you must consider how many times in any given day your prescription eyeglasses become susceptible to scratches.
-Think about the times you’ve bumped your eyeglasses when searching in the cupboard, or knocked them off the bedside table as you scramble to hit the alarm in the early morning hours.
-These are only some of the many instances where an anti-scratch coating can be useful.
+This may seem unnecessary, but first, you must consider how many times your prescription eyeglasses become susceptible to scratches on any given day.
+Think about when you’ve bumped your eyeglasses when searching in the cupboard or knocked them off the bedside table as you scrambled to hit the alarm in the early morning hours.
+These are only some instances where an anti-scratch coating can be helpful.

-If you are questioned to purchase an ultra-violet (UV) coating for your next pair of prescription eyeglasses you may be able to opt out.
-Having any lens and any coating greatly reduces the amount of UV light to penetrate your eyes.
-There are also other procedures you can take to protect against harmful UV rays.
-You might elect for the Transitions lenses which are an optimal choice for UV protection in your prescription eyeglasses.
-Transitions lenses are optimal for your prescription eyeglasses if you find yourself moving from indoors to outdoors several times a day and do not want to be inconvenienced with changing your eyewear.
-However, for those that do not like that option they may opt for a clip-on version of UV protection over their prescription eyeglasses.
+If you are asked to purchase an ultra-violet (UV) coating for your next pair of prescription eyeglasses, consider adding this option.
+UV coating greatly reduces the amount of UV light penetrating your eyes.
+You might elect transition lenses, optimal for UV protection in your prescription eyeglasses.
+Transitions lenses are best for those who move from indoors to outdoors several times a day and do not want to be inconvenienced with changing their eyewear.

-You most definitely need the anti-glare and/or anti—reflective coatings.
-This option is very important as it helps to eliminate any glare, especially when driving at night.
-This option also allows for others to see your eyes instead of seeing their reflection in your prescription eyeglasses.
+You most definitely need the anti-glare and/or anti-reflective coatings.
+These options are important as it helps to eliminate any glare, especially when driving at night.
+This option also allows others to see your eyes instead of seeing their reflection in your prescription eyeglasses.

-Lastly, if you are purchasing sunglasses instead of prescription eyeglasses you may be questioned to purchase a polarized lens.
-This is option may or may not benefit you.
-Polarized sunglass lenses have a filter that specializes in blocking out intense reflected light effectively eliminating glare.
-This would be an important option if you play outdoor sports or drive frequently during the day.
-This option is something you want to discuss with your eye care professional to determine if it could benefit you or not.
+Lastly, if you are purchasing sunglasses instead of prescription eyeglasses, you may be asked to buy a polarized lens.
+This option may or may not benefit you.
+Polarized lenses have a filter that blocks out intense reflected light, effectively eliminating glare.
+This would be an essential option if you play outdoor sports or frequently drive during the day.

-If you require a strong prescription for your next pair of prescription eyeglasses just be sure to examine all your options before purchasing.
-Your best chance to avoid distortion of your eyes is to elect to have high index lenses for your prescription eyeglasses.
+If you require a strong prescription for your next pair of prescription eyeglasses, just examine all your options before purchasing.
+Your best chance to avoid distortion of your eyes is to elect to have high-index lenses for your prescription eyeglasses.
 The best frame choice for a strong prescription is a round frame because it is easier to shape a strong prescription effectively.
 No matter what you choose, just be sure your prescription eyeglasses fit well and reflect your individuality.